 We understand that your season may not be planned out yet, that's ok!
 You can still apply!
 Just give us what information you can about your plans.

 A.R.T./New York will have a Technical Director or other technical staff on site to oversee the work that happens in both spaces.
 These awesome folks will be paid directly by A.R.T./New York.
 Each renter will need to bring in their own production manager and technical staff, who will work with our staff.
 But no, the TD doesn’t cost extra.

 Nope.
 Because of our lease, the A.R.T./New York Theatres operate from 9:30am-11:00pm each day.

 Probably?
 We will know a lot more once we are in the space, but our hope is that both theatres will be able to withstand lots of wear and tear over time.

 We sure hope not!
-We won’t know definitively until we get into the space, but the architect and seasoned theatrical consultants who designed the space have gone to great pains to reduce sound bleed between the spaces and from the street, building additional sets of special walls and adding triple-paned glass.
+The architect and seasoned theatrical consultants who designed the space have gone to great pains to reduce sound bleed between the spaces and from the street, building additional sets of special walls and adding triple-paned glass.

 Lights, sound equipment, video equipment, soft goods, and access to a shared inventory of tools.
 Please see equipment lists on the Facilities page.

 We hope that the equipment we can provide will greatly lessen your equipment rental needs, and we will encourage you to use our equipment so that we may better help you if a problem arises.
 However, if we cannot accommodate your needs, we can allow outside equipment in the space with the supervision of the A.R.T./New York technical staff.